Yoga Retreat For Mothers Grieving A Child Loss By Suicide

 I found a bio of Monique on an internet search and sought her out for help.

 It was the first time I felt some relief from the physical side of my pain.

 In the process of trying to heal, I have found that a yoga and meditation practice, along with being around other mothers who have walked this path before me, to be the most helpful.

 This retreat is my way of bringing those things together.

 I met grief when I was 25 years old and my husband Nathan suddenly died.
 With a long history of major depression, no embodied resources, and living in a society that stigmatized grief, I dropped into a deep and dark crevasse of isolation and complicated grief for many years.

 Now, 18 years later, I create supportive containers for people to move with and through all kinds of loss safely.
-I am a trauma-informed yoga teacher and author of The Grief Practice book, an exploration and explanation of grief in the body through a scientific and soulful lens.
+I am a trauma-informed yoga teacher, SE™ Practitioner in Training, and author of The Grief Practice book, an exploration and explanation of grief in the body through a scientific and soulful lens.
 I use yoga as a way to support our minds and bodies in grief, not as a tool to fix grief.